MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/performance/performance-developer.md

 ## Writing efficient pages

-There are a number of patterns that a developer can use to get a page to load faster, consider the following:
+There are a number of patterns that a developer can use to get a page to load faster.
+Consider the following:

 - Avoid unnecessary recalculation
 - Do less